puntorigen/prompt-versions-manager/README.md

     "Look at this {language} code and suggest simple ways to make it better, especially regarding {aspect}."
 )

+# Attempting to overwrite without permission will raise an error
+try:
+    p.version("technical").set(
+        "analyze.code",
+        "A different analysis prompt"  # This will raise ValueError ) except ValueError as e:
+    print(e)  # Prompt 'analyze.code' already exists in version 'technical'.
+Set overwrite=True to update it.

+# To update an existing prompt, explicitly set overwrite=True
+p.version("technical").set(
+    "analyze.code",
+    "Perform a technical analysis of this {language} code, focusing on {aspect}.
+Provide specific recommendations for improvement.", overwrite=True  # Now it will update the existing prompt )

 # Use different versions of the same prompt
 technical_review = p.version("technical").t("analyze.code",
                                           language="Python",